zpolygon95/FlexKey_firmware/README.md

 [Pro Micro][10] and the [nRF52832][11] for instructions.

 Additionally, a patch was applied to the nRF5 library variant.h file to route the UART interface to different pins than those used for the bootloader.
+This file is found in the installed board definitions.
+For example on MacOS:
+`~/Library/Arduino15/packages/SparkFun/hardware/nRF5/0.2.3/variants/SparkFun_nRF52832_Breakout/variant.h`

 Initial testing was done using the [nRF Toolbox App][12], as the Bluetooth code used for reference was designed to work with that system.